 Note: see also slide 40 for more detail on the composition of retail sales since the onset of the pandemic.
 Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
-Preliminary April retail sales data will be released on 27th May; April motor vehicle sales data will be released in the second week of May.
+More detailed retail sales data for March will be released on 10th May, with preliminary April data on 27th May; April motor vehicle sales data will be released in the second week of May.
 Return to "What's New".